bbauska/12-seo-types/README.md

 <h3>Benefits of Technical SEO</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul>
-  <li><b><a href="">Improved Rankings</a></b>: Technical SEO can help improve the ranking
+  <li><b><a href="" target="_blank" rel="noopener noreferrer">Improved Rankings</a></b>:
-    of a website in SERPs by making it more accessible to search engines and users.</li>
+    Technical SEO can help improve the ranking of a website in SERPs by making it more accessible to search engines and users.</li>
-  <li><b><a href="">Increased Organic Traffic</a></b>: By improving the website's
+  <li><b><a href="" target="_blank" rel="noopener noreferrer">Increased Organic Traffic</a></b>:
-    structure, speed, and mobile-friendliness, technical SEO can increase organic traffic to the website.</li>
+    By improving the website's structure, speed, and mobile-friendliness, technical SEO can increase organic traffic to the website.</li>
-  <li><b><a href="">Better User Experience</a></b>: Technical SEO can improve the user
+  <li><b><a href="" target="_blank" rel="noopener noreferrer">Better User Experience</a></b>:
-    experience by making the website faster, easier to navigate, and more secure.
+    Technical SEO can improve the user experience by making the website faster, easier to navigate, and more secure.
 This can lead to increased time on site, lower bounce rates, and higher conversion rates.</li>
-  <li><b><a href="">Improved Crawlability and Indexability</a></b>: By optimizing the
+  <li><b><a href="" target="_blank" rel="noopener noreferrer">Improved Crawlability and
-    website's structure and code, technical SEO can make it easier for search engines to crawl and index the website, ensuring that it appears in relevant search results.</li>
+    Indexability</a></b>: By optimizing the website's structure and code, technical SEO can make it easier for search engines to crawl and index the website, ensuring that it appears in relevant search results.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>4.
 Local SEO</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- image of 4. local-seo -->
-<p>Local SEO (<a href="">Search Engine Optimization</a>) is another type of SEO
+<p>Local SEO (<a href="" target="_blank" rel="noopener noreferrer">Search Engine
-Optimization , which is a set of strategies and techniques used to optimize a website and its content to improve its visibility and ranking in local search results.
+Optimization</a>) is another type of SEO Optimization , which is a set of strategies and techniques used to optimize a website and its content to improve its visibility and ranking in local search results.
 It focuses on targeting specific geographic locations and promoting a business's presence in local search engines, directories, and maps.</p>

 <p>It is one of the types of SEO that helps in increasing the visibility of a business in
 local search results, attract more local customers, and drive more foot traffic to a